 In the 2D case, one observes different behaviors of the momentum flow along different directions.
 For example, in the rectangular box mentioned above, the kinetic MCD is,

 Thus, the wall in the $\hat{x}$-direction receives a $y$-dependent force, different from that in the $\hat{y}$-direction.
 This anisotropy is a characteristic of wave properties.

-The anisotropy and inhomogeneity of momentum flow can also beseen in a 2D circular infinite well with radiuss $R$.
+The anisotropy and inhomogeneity of momentum flow can also between in a 2D circular infinite well with radius $R$.
 By explicitly solving the Schr\"{o}dinger's equation, one obtains the eigenstates and corresponding eigenvalues~\cite{Robinett:2003aa},

 where integers $m=0,1,2,...$ and $n=1,2,...$ represent energy levels, $J_m$ the Bessel function of the first kind, $z_{m,n}$ the $n$-th zero of $J_m(z)$ and $C_{m,n}$ the normalization constant.
 From the above, one obtains the kinetic MCD at the boundary ($r=R$) in the polar coordinates,